elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Oh, for heaven's sake!
-- leave the camp already, goddammit!
+- Get the hell out, goddammit!
-- don't you see the executioners practicing their swing on the block?
+- aren't the executioners practicing their swing on the block?
-- the birds of prey cocking their puffy eyes?
+- aren't the birds of prey cocking their puffy eyes?

 ---